Please DO NOT phone, email, and write a note concerning the same absence. A single form of communication is sufficient to clear your child’s absence.

 The California Education Code defines the following types of absences:

 Excused Absence: Acceptable reasons verified by a parental note, phone call, or email include illness, medical appointments, funerals, religious holidays, and court appearances.
-Repeated absences for health reasons will require a doctor’s note.
+Repeated absences for illness will require a doctor’s note.
+For all doctor’s appointments submit a doctor’s note.

 Unexcused Absence: Absences for any reason not delineated above—including truancy, vacations, and family emergencies—are considered unexcused absences.